 Special Note: For any woman who is currently being abused, know that the best thing you can do is to leave that abusive relationship in a safe, planned out way.
 Start talking to everyone who can help you–police officers, social workers, shelters, friends, neighbors, teachers, professors, nurses, doctors, family members, ministers, therapists, etc. Don’t stop talking until you get the help you need and get away from that situation.
 It is not in your best interest to stay.
 You are not the one who will most likely facilitate the change that he needs to undergo.
 You are the last person he will listen to because he abuses you.
 He might start listening to other people and get the help he needs when he no longer gets away with abuse.

 By no means is violence limited to men.
-Certainly, many women are violent to their children, to family members, to other women, and to intimate partners.
+Certainly, many women are violent to their children, to family members, to other women, and to their boyfriends and husbands.
 Years ago, I heard a shaman say that power would eventually shift to women, but women must be careful not to make the same mistakes as men with their power.
 For anyone involved with an abusive woman, the same advice applies.
 Talk about her abuse to everyone and anyone who can help.
 Report her crimes, leave her, and pray she finds a community of people who will help her evolve and change.